CDHUppsala/swemper_ML/beast_code/README.md

-# Swemper Machine Learning: BEAST Module
+# Swemper Machine Learning: Beast code

 This repository contains a set of Python scripts for data preparation, segmentation, image similarity search, and metadata creation.
 These scripts are on Beast for the Swemper project.